William Hogarth was an Eighteenth Century artist known for his moral tales

 Chronology/Biography of William Hogarth:

-1712: He became apprenticed to a master silver plate engraver Ellis Gamble in Leicester Fields.
-His father was imprisoned in Fleet Prison for debt after the failure of his latin speaking coffee House.
+1713: He became apprenticed to a master silver plate engraver Ellis Gamble in Leicester Fields.

 1720: Starts his own business engraving book plates, coats of arms, shop bills and begins to paint people’s portraits.
 Meets James Thornhill and attends his painting classes at his free art academy in Covent Garden.

 1721: Published a satirical print about the South Sea Bubble investments crash which had happened the year before.